A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: The lensing simulations

 \subsection{Building the mock light-cones}

 To construct the mock light-cones used to perform the ray-tracing simulations, we follow the same procedure described in \cite{Pace2007.1}, to which we refer for more details.
 Since the different outputs of an N-body simulation represent the redshift evolution of the same initial matter distribution, we need to apply a specific procedure to avoid the introduction of biases related to the fact that the same structures appear approximately at the same positions in different outputs.
-For this reason we randomly shift and rotate the particle positions exploiting the periodicity of boundaries.
+For this reason we randomly shift and rotate the particle positions exploiting the periodicity of the simulation boxes in the plane perpendicular to the line-of-sight.
 As said before, given our choice for the output redshifts, they overlap for $50$ per cent of their comoving side-length, therefore we can just consider particles in the lower half of the rotated and translated boxes.

-Once selected the particles to be used, we project them perpendicularly to the line-of-sight on a regular two-dimensional grid and compute the projected mass density field using the triangular-shaped-cloud (TSC) mass assignment \citep{Hockney1988}.
-Finally via FFT techniques it is possible to recover the lensing potential associated with the considered matter distribution.
+Once selected the particles to be used, we project them along the line-of-sight on a regular two-dimensional grid and compute the projected mass density field using the triangular-shaped-cloud (TSC) mass assignment \citep{Hockney1988}.
+Finally via fast Fourier transform (FFT) techniques it is possible to recover the lensing potential associated with the considered matter distribution.
 More details on the numerical procedure will be given in the next section.

-Our mock light-cones extend along the line-of-sight up to redshift $z_s=4$, using $N_{\rm out}=20$ outputs.
-As all the distances are in comoving units, the opening angle of the ray-tracing simulation can be calculated using the comoving distance of the last plane in the stack, resulting in $\theta=5.876$ degrees.
-Using a grid of $2048^2$ points, the corresponding angular resolution of the produced maps is 10.33 arcsec.
+Our mock light-cones extend along the line-of-sight up to redshift $z_{\rm s}=1$, using $N_{\rm out}=9$ outputs.
+As all the distances are in comoving units, the opening angle of the ray-tracing simulation can be calculated using the comoving distance of the last plane in the stack, resulting in $\theta=13.49$ degrees.
+Using a grid of $2048^2$ points, the corresponding angular resolution of the produced maps is 23.7 arcsec.